 I believe if your pediatrician says you should/shouldn’t do something, then you should probably listen.
 They’re trained in kid health and wellness.
 My pediatrician (whom I have a great relationship with and I absolutely ADORE) is the only other person in the world who can give me parenting advice and I will wholeheartedly listen and obey.
 They keep kids healthy for a living, so they may know what they’re talking about.

 Other than that, parenting is like the longest “choose your own adventure” game you’ll ever play.
 You might as well enjoy it!

 I am so horrible about trying to make every moment I have with my son the greatest moment of his life!
-I have fallen victim of feeling like a despicable mother for doing necessary things, like make dinner instead of play with my son, or go run and errand and leave Micah with Daddy, or go out on a date night with my husband and drop Micah off with his grandma.
+I have fallen victim of feeling like a despicable mother for doing necessary things, like make dinner instead of play with my son, or go run and errand and leave my son with Daddy, or go out on a date night with my husband and drop my son off with his grandma.

 I can GUARANTEE you, whatever time you spend with your children is valuable in their eyes.
 It has taken me almost my sons entire year of living for me to realize this!
 He’s just happy to spend time with me!

 Breathe, working moms.
 What time you get is perfect!

 I think this is a particularly hard thing for working moms.
 During my time as a teacher, I was so overwhelmed with guilt about dropping him off at the babysitters instead of being home with him.
 It absolutely killed me every morning to peel him out of my arms and leave him sobbing with someone who was not his mommy.
 I actually really felt like I was damaging his psyche by doing that!

 He was sad that I was leaving and he missed me, but he quickly got over it and enjoyed playing with his friends.
 He learned how to develop a good relationship with someone else other than Mom, which is also a valuable gift to be given.
 Leaving him in the morning didn’t damage him, and he’s totally fine.